PaulEmmanuelSotir/DeepCV/README.md

 ## Contribution guide

 Any contribution are welcome, but keep in mind this project is still at a very early stage of development.
-Feel free to submit issues if you have any feature suggestion, ideas,
+Feel free to submit issues if you have any feature suggestion, ideas, application areas, or if you have difficulties to reuse it.

 ## 📝TODO List📝